rosaaldama278/tingaldama/_posts/2022-11-09-NN-and-Decision-Tree.md

 In my last post, i talked about doing classification via probablistic model.
 But a lot of time,  we don't know how to correctly model P[x|y].

-In this most, we take a look at a different apporach, which is to use disriminative models:
+In this post, we take a look at a different apporach, which is to use disriminative models:

 ### Nearest Neighbor (NN) classification